loco-rs/loco/docs-site/content/_index.md

 [[extra.list]]
 title = "🔮 Rails is great"
 content = 'Loco follows Rails.
 There, I said it.
-Rails concepts are carefully adapted to modern Node development.'
+Rails concepts are carefully adapted to modern Rust development.'

 [[extra.list]]
 title = "🏅 Deliver with confidence"